jbrockopp/docs/content/administration/ui/reference/_index.md

   This section contains a reference of configuration options for the Vela UI service.
 ---

+## NODE_ENV

+This variable sets the targeted deployment environment for [node.js](https://nodejs.org/).

+The variable is required and should be provided as a `string`.

+Setting this variable to `development` will enable development mode for the service and output verbose logging.

+{{% alert title="Note:" color="primary" %}}
+This variable has a default value of `production`.
+{{% /alert %}}

 ## VELA_API

 This variable sets a fully qualified URL to the Vela [server](/docs/administration/server/) address.